 Q: Can A Supplier Quote Eye Talk Recommended Prices?

-The recommended retail prices (SRP’s) in the Eye Talk Reference Guide help practitioners to understand how different products compare in wholesale cost and retail price point.
+The recommended retail prices (RRP’s) in the Eye Talk Reference Guide help practitioners to understand how different products compare in wholesale cost and retail price point.
 This can be very useful for a supplier to quote in advertising and publications - particularly when it is for a new product.
 Is this allowed?

 The information in the Eye Talk Reference Guide is protected by copyright laws and is the intellectual property of Eye Talk Consultants.
 This information was independently compiled and calculated by Eye Talk and is unique to that business.
 Disclosure of any part of the listings in the Eye Talk Reference Guide is not allowed without prior permission and would be a violation of the proprietary rights of Eye Talk Consultants.
 However, permission can be requested and is often given with limitations: